Gascon campaign of 1450–1453

-The Gascon campaign of 1450-1453 took place during the Hundred Years War when the kingdom of France undertook a military campaign to invade and cede the Duchy of Gascony from the English.
+The Gascon campaign of 1450–1453 took place during the Hundred Years' War when the kingdom of France undertook a military campaign to invade and cede the Duchy of Gascony from the English.
 Following the decisive victory of the French at the battle of Castillion and after the fall of Bordeaux, the last English stronghold in Gascony, English control of Gascony was removed.

 Background

 After the fall of Normandy, Charles VII concentrated his efforts on Gascony, the last remaining English province which had been English since 1154, some 300 years.

 First Campaign

-On the 1st November, French forces defeated an English army at the Battle of Blanquefort.
-By early 1452 Bordeaux had fallen to the French leaving only the Pale of Calais and the Channel Islands in British authority.
+On 1 November 1450, French forces defeated an English army at the Battle of Blanquefort.
+By 30 June 1451 Bordeaux had fallen to the French leaving only the Pale of Calais and the Channel Islands in British authority.